aparnakhadatkar/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-02-v2.md

 In this task, you will use the Azure CLI to verify telemetry sent by the simulated device is being received by Azure IoT Hub.

-1. In the Azure portal, Click on the **Cloudshell** icon to open Cloudshell.
+1. In the Azure portal, click on the **Cloudshell** icon to open Cloudshell.

     ![](./media/az-5-9.png)